-The SSC establishes and maintains the calibration of the Spitzer science instruments to levels specified in the individual instrument chapters contained within the Spitzer Observer's Manual - Warm Mission.
-Routine calibrations are executed by the SSC on behalf of the community as described on the SSC website at the time of each Call for Proposals.
+The SSC establishes and maintains the calibration of the IRAC instrument (see the Spitzer Observer's Manual - Warm Mission).
+Routine calibrations are executed by the SSC on behalf of the community.
 Data resulting from routine facility calibrations generally enters the public domain immediately upon processing and validation by the SSC.